Bryan Cranston: 1994–2006: Breakthrough and Malcolm in the Middle

-Breaking Bad to present
+2008–2013: Stardom with Breaking Bad

-From 2008 to 2013, Cranston starred in the AMC series Breaking Bad, created by Vince Gilligan, in which he played the show’s protagonist, Walter White, a high-school chemistry teacher who is diagnosed with terminal lung cancer.
-Walter teams up with former student Jesse Pinkman (played by Aaron Paul), to manufacture and sell methamphetamine to ensure the financial well-being of Walter's family after he dies.
+From 2008 to 2013, Cranston starred in the AMC series Breaking Bad, created by Vince Gilligan, in which he played the show's protagonist, Walter White, a high-school chemistry teacher who is diagnosed with terminal lung cancer.
+Determined to ensure the financial well-being of his family after he dies, Walter teams up with former student Jesse Pinkman (played by Aaron Paul), to manufacture and sell methamphetamine, in the process becoming increasingly ruthless and violent.
 Cranston's work on the series was met with widespread critical acclaim, winning him the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in each of the show's first three seasons and being nominated in 2012 and 2013 for seasons four and five (winning again in 2014 for the second half of season 5).
 Cranston and Bill Cosby are the only actors to have won the award three consecutive times.
 Cranston was also a producer for the fourth and fifth seasons of the series, and directed three episodes of the show during its run.

 In 2011, Cranston had supporting roles in three successful films, the drama The Lincoln Lawyer, as well as the thrillers Drive and Contagion.
-He voiced James Gordon in the animated film Batman: Year One (2011).
+He voiced James "Jim" Gordon in the animated film Batman: Year One (2011).
 In 2012, he had supporting roles in John Carter, Madagascar 3: Europe's Most Wanted as Vitaly the tiger, and Rock of Ages, and a major role in the hostage drama Argo.
 He also lent his voice to several episodes of the animated series Robot Chicken.
 In 2012, he starred in the remake of the 1990 film Total Recall, as Chancellor Vilos Cohaagen, the corrupted president of a fictional war-ravaged United Federation of Britain.
 In the same year, he made a guest appearance as Kenneth Parcell's step-father, Ron, on the NBC sitcom 30 Rock, and was invited to join the Academy of Motion Picture Arts and Sciences.

-From September 2013 to June 2014, Cranston played U.S. president Lyndon B. Johnson in the American Repertory Theater and Broadway productions of All the Way.
-The performance has received widespread acclaim and he won the Tony Award for Best Actor in a Play for the role.
-He also played scientist Joe Brody in the 2014 reboot of Godzilla.